tradingview-pine-seeds/docs/update_example/update_example.md

 # Example script for automating data history uploads

+There is a way to update historical data in GitHub repository by scripts.
+You can prepare a script that will write data in CSV files with expected EOD data format.

-This article describes an example `/update example/update_santiment.py` script that automates data history uploads to a forked repository.
+This article describes an example [`/update example/update_santiment.py`](/update_example/update_santiment.py) script that automates data history uploads to a forked repository.
 The script gets data from [Santiment API], converts it into CSV files, and uploads them into the repository.
 For more information about [Santiment API], you can refer to the Santiment's [main page], [API reference], and [metrics overview].